 L – the mean length of time that those civilizations could communicate

 According to Wikipedia, on the low end we have N ~ 9.1 x 10-13.
 For anyone who doesn’t understand scientific notation that’s about one in a trillion, or a very very very small number.
-On the optimistic end however, you’ve got N ~ 15,600,000.
-That’s quite the range of values!
+For all practical purposes… we’re alone.
+On the optimistic end however, you’ve got N ~ 1.56 x 107 (15,600,000).
+We’re like on person amidst double the population of New York City.
+If that’s the case, there are all kinds of parties going on out there.
+We just don’t seem to have been invited yet.
+Maybe humans just aren’t cool enough.
+Or maybe there are some aliens hanging out at the galactic punch bowl staring at us and quickly looking away whenever we look up, trying to work up the nerve to talk to us.

 *Photo above is attributed to: